Love Beyond Comfort

 Loving Your Enemies

-It means looking beyond the moment, and remembering that every person—no matter how they’ve acted—is seen and known by God.
+Loving an "enemy" means choosing not to let bitterness take the wheel.
+It means remembering that every person, no matter how they’ve acted, is someone seen and known by God.

 And this is where grace meets us.

-And when that truth begins to settle into your heart, it starts to change how you see people.
+When that truth really starts to settle into your soul, it changes how you see the people around you:

-You’re no longer limited to loving what’s easy.
+You’re no longer limited to loving only what’s "easy."

-You begin to love from what you’ve been given.
+You begin to love from the abundance God has given you.

 Sherri Stout Faamuli